myrrlyn/website-content/portfolio.md

 ## Cosmonaut

-Cosmonaut wass a long-term, extremely incomplete, personal project on which I worked, inspired by things I encounter at my day job.
+Cosmonaut was a long-term, extremely incomplete, personal project on which I worked, inspired by things I encounter at my day job.
 It began as an educational project for me to learn how to write a parser, and then aimed to provide a complement to the [COSMOS](//cosmosrb.com) project by Ball Aerospace.